jabezborja/tagalang/README.md

-# TagaLag Programming Language #
+# TagaLang Programming Language #

-This Programming Language (Kuno) is a Intrepreted language with Python.
-(Imagine Intrepreted Language in a Intrepreted Language)
+TagaLag is an interpreted programming language, it is created with Python3.

 This can do: